 Living up to the hotel's name, Hook is a seafood restaurant headed by Chef Martin Burge.
 The catch of the day includes dishes such as griddled octopus with chorizo and white beans, and the menu includes many traditional British favourites.
 The tasty fare is complemented by interior designer, Hannah Lohan’s aux naturale inspired interiors.

 Bright and inviting, the lounge-like bar is the buzzy heart of the hotel, with a place for everyone – flop on a sofa, snag a stool at the bar, or cuddle by the fire with your expertly mixed gin (pick from 11 distillers) and tonic or local ale.
-Tacos are served from noon to 9.30pm – choose from classic prawns, beef or chicken or get more adventurous with local smoked trout and lamb versions.
+If you get peckish, sliders are served from noon to 9.30pm.
+We like the 'Made it pig-time' with smoked pork belly and Applewood cheese or the 'Prawn patty' with caramelised king prawns and chilli sauce.
 The bar is open from 10:30am – 11:30pm.

 Breakfast is served 7am–10am; lunch is available noon till 2:30pm; sit down for dinner 6.30pm–9:30pm.

 A room-service menu of handmade pizzas is available from noon to 10pm.

 The Fish Hotel sits pretty on the rolling grounds of the Farncombe Estate in the Cotswolds.